-- 84.-(1) If a person in lawful custody escapes or is rescued, the person from whose custody he or she escaped or was rescued, or any police officer, may immediately pursue and arrest him or her for the purpose of returning him or her to the place where he or she was in lawful custody. - (2) Sections 77 and 82 apply to any arrest under subsection (1) even if the person making the arrest is not acting under an arrest warrant and is not a police officer having authority to arrest.
+- 84.-(1) If a person (A) in lawful custody escapes or is rescued - (a) the person who has lawful custody of A at the time of A's escape or rescue; - (b) where the person who has lawful custody of A at the time of A's escape or rescue is from a prescribed law enforcement agency or a specified law enforcement agency - any specified officer of any specified law enforcement agency; or may immediately pursue and arrest A for the purpose of returning A to the place where A was in lawful custody.

+(c) any police officer,

+- (2) Sections 77 and 82 apply to any arrest under subsection (1) even if the person making the arrest is not acting under an arrest warrant and is not a police officer having authority to arrest. - (3) In this section -